LASIK Eye Surgery in Boston

-LASIK is a form of vision correction that has been steadily growing in popularity for the past 25 years.
+LASIK or LASIK eye surgery is a form of vision correction that has been steadily growing in popularity for the past 25 years.
 Despite it being a well-known procedure, many patients have questions about what LASIK entails, how it works, and the safety of laser technology.

-That’s why we’re happy to educate patients so you can feel informed and empowered in your decision to have LASIK.
+We are happy to educate patients so you can feel informed and empowered in your decision to have LASIK.
+At New England Eye Center we are not just a LASIK center but we offer a complete spectrum of vision correction services and only suggest the best possible solution to correcting your vision.
 Keep reading to learn more about LASIK eye surgery.

 What is LASIK?